regsisabelo/trait.js/README.md

 ```
 #### User.js

-For example we have a user model here that wants to use the **UserTrait.js**
+For example we have a user model that wants to use the **UserTrait.js**
 ```javascript
 import UserTrait from './UserTrait.js';